-- Add some scissors, rolling pins, and extra equipment such as rollers and cookie cutters to manipulate the play dough.
+- Add scissors, rolling pins, and extra equipment such as rollers and cookie cutters to manipulate the play dough.

 - Cut up old magazines and junk mail.
 This process will make a mess but can easily be cleaned up with a broom and dustpan.
 Sometimes learning is messy!!